 The narrative systems reveal how the dramatic story structure lacks a spatial framework, explaining how the structures generate different functions.
 The spatial networks refer to how the players obtain (understand) information about an environment and make use of knowing where they are and how to move forward.
 When stripping the conventional structures from standard features, it is easier to see how the gameplay structures compensate for the story structure’s lack of defining space by focusing on the player’s learning about space.

-Regarding the player’s understanding and learning in games, the harmony (the good feeling) is achieved in game design by encouraging (prompting) the player’s competence in the pacing and balancing the rhythm of flow.
+Regarding the player’s understanding and learning in games, harmony (the good feeling) is achieved in game design by encouraging (prompting) the player’s competence in the pacing and balancing the rhythm of flow.
 The curiosity-driven perspective of the player’s desire to understand and learn is pretty much left to the gut to handle in converting and merging structures in regard to the style.

 The gap between the story and gameplay structures can be found between the space of activities, connecting the player’s thinking and meaning-making to the physical activities.
 This gap has nothing to do with the division between writers and designers.
-It can be traced back to science that has had a complicated relationship to the human imagination, which explains why phrases like suspension of disbelief are still used to describe the player’s bonding with furry footed Middle Earthers and feathered creatures.
+It can be traced back to science that has had a complicated relationship to the human imagination, which explains why phrases like suspension of disbelief are still used to describe the player’s bonding with furry-footed Middle Earthers and feathered creatures.

 The gap can be bridged through connecting the curiosity-driven desire to learn with the feeling of competence from learning.
 This gives you a learning curve that captures the motivation by how the player is gradually building experiences, feelings, and expectations, which remain in the memory after obtaining the goal.

 Hierarchically, the learning curve shows why the feeling and experience should always come first when organizing the plot and style to meet the player’s ability to think, feel, and learn.
 Meaning regardless of a scripted or an open-world, or the player’s skills, the sum of the experiences and feelings should meet the expectations provided by the plot and style.
-Based on the goal of what you want the player to experience or feel, attaining harmony of the control value to the flow experiences need to be balanced with the player’s expectations.
+Based on the goal of what you want the player to experience or feel, attaining harmony of the control value to the flow experiences needs to be balanced with the player’s expectations.

 Instead of breaking down structures, it can be beneficial with a bottom-up perspective to access the core to the engaging and motivating forces when setting the goal of the experiences and feelings.
 In the next and concluding chapter, I will return to the hobbits and Gandalf and the boy and Trico in The Last Guardian to look into the details of how a bottom-up approach assists the pacing and balancing of a game’s mechanics and systems.